Commission for People with Disabilities

 Sammy Trout

-Sammy Trout was appointed to the commission in January 2025.
-He holds a bachelor’s degree in Sociology with a Criminal Justice concentration and a minor in Political Science from Colorado State University.
-Throughout his academic career, Sammy demonstrated a strong commitment to political advocacy, taking on multiple leadership roles within the Associated Students of Colorado State University (ASCSU), the university's student government.
-In his senior year, Sammy co-founded and chaired the Accessibility Caucus for ASCSU, a student-led initiative focused on evaluating and improving CSU’s accessibility infrastructure.
-This effort culminated in a comprehensive 40-page report detailing their findings and recommendations.
-Additionally, Sammy served as a Senator for the Student Disability Center, advocating for students with disabilities and ensuring that campus accessibility standards were met.
-Currently, Sammy works as a Case Manager at Apex Disability Law, a Social Security law firm in Aurora, Colorado.
-In this role, he supports clients across the state with the Social Security Disability benefits application process, aiding from the initial application through to hearings.
-Sammy is eager to continue his work in disability advocacy through his role on the commission.
+Sammy was appointed to the Commission in January 2025 and has a Bachelor's degree from Colorado State University, obtaining his degree in Sociology with a Criminal Justice Concentration and a minor in Political Science.
+Sammy has a history of political advocacy, serving in multiple leadership roles within the Associated Students of Colorado State University (ASCSU), the student government for CSU.
+Sammy in his last year co-founded and chaired the Accessibility Caucus for ASCSU, a student-lead initiative aimed at evaluating CSU’s accessibility infrastructure and issued a 40 page report detailing their findings.
+Sammy concurrently served as a Senator for the Student Disability Center, advocating for students with disabilities on campus, being their voice in student government and ensuring accessibility standards were being met.